vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 >
 > eval "$(pyenv virtualenv-init -)"
 >
-Press Cntrl + O to save and Cntrl + X to exit the file.
+Press Cntrl + O then Enter to save and Cntrl + X to exit the file.
 Now back in the command line refresh the file with:

     source ~/.bashrc